-Monitoring in the area does not indicate any water quality issues which are likely to be associated with the structures themselves, the WFD morphology status of the water bodies within which the structures are located is 'good' and the WFD assessment has deemed the area to be 'not at risk' from morphological pressures.
-Therefore, it is unlikely that the structures themselves are affecting shellfish water quality in this shellfish area.
-However, monitoring indicates the presence of copper (component of anti-fouling paints) and zinc (sacrificial anodes used to protect metals in seawater) in the shellfish area as well as faecal contamination and elevated nutrient levels.
-These impacts could arise from the activities associated with these structures and, therefore, these activities could possible be affecting shellfish water quality in this shellfish area.
+There is 1 pier structure directly adjacent to the shellfish area and 1 additional slipway within 5 kilometres of the shellfish area.
+Monitoring does not indicate any water quality issues which are likely to be associated with the structures themselves or their associated activities (such as fishing and boating), the morphological status of the water bodies within which the structures are located is 'good' and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
+Therefore, it is unlikely that the structures themselves or their associated activities are affecting shellfish water quality in this shellfish area.